enotspe/fortinet-2-elasticsearch/docs/installation/storage/victoria.md

 ## Installation as a service

 There are many ways for [installing](https://docs.victoriametrics.com/victorialogs/quickstart/#how-to-install-and-run-victorialogs) Victoria Logs.
 Normally, for a Linux environment, you may want to install it as a service.
+Based on how VictoriaMetrics is deployed as [binary](https://docs.victoriametrics.com/victoriametrics/quick-start/#starting-vm-single-from-a-binary), we have come up with this guide:

 ## Download